 At the heart of Horsham, West Sussex is Horsham Park, a 24 hectare haven of open space.

-From its agricultural beginnings to its first documented use as space for public entertaining, the Park has remained a constant as the town has grown.
+From its agricultural beginnings to its first documented use as space for public entertaining, the park has remained a constant as the town has grown.
 Horsham District Council acquired the land during the pre and post war era, following it’s designation as ‘Pleasure Grounds’

 Today, Horsham Park forms an important ‘green lung’ in the centre of a busy market town.